 The chief asks you to eat with him.”
-The person rose and threw off his robe and the young men were surprised.
+The person rose and threw off his robe, and the young men were surprised.
 He wore fine clothing; his bow, shield, and other weapons were of strange make; but they knew his face, although the scar was gone, and they ran ahead, shouting, “The Scarface poor young man has come.
-He is poor no longer.
+He is no longer poor.
 The scar on his face is gone.”

 All the people hurried out to see him and to ask him questions.
 “Where did you get all these fine things?”
 He did not answer.
 There in the crowd stood that young woman, and, taking the two raven feathers from his head, he gave them to her and said, “The trail was long, and I nearly died, but by those helpers, I found his lodge.
 He is glad.
 He sends these feathers to you.
 They are the sign.”